xolyn/eudist/README.md

 The code is divided into 2 parts, where `inprd.py` achieves the inner product part (matrix $G$) and the `eudist.py` importing methods from `ip.py` achieves the matrix $S$, matrix $R$ and linear combination part.

-This method will contribute around **2000** (even more when dimension still goes up) times faster than the traditional one using loops for dimension sum is approx. 1000!
+This method will contribute around **2000** (even more when #dimension still goes up) times faster than the traditional one using loops when dimension sum is approx. 1000!